Meet the electric, fantastic, nomadic Boathome

 100% electric, sustainable and autonomous

 Back to 2017, Sarah Zins was facing many technical problems that had to be tackled before the goal of self-sufficiency was reached.
 For instance: how to make energy run sustainably and independently?
-The answer was found in 1,5 tons(!) of batteries stored in the floats.
-They grant enough power for the engines as well as all household appliances.
-On the roof, 15 solar panels are installed to recharge those batteries.
+The answer was found in 1500 kg of batteries stored in the boat.
+They provide enough power for the engines as well as all household appliances on board.
+On the roof, 15 solar panels are installed to recharge those batteries, even while driving.

 Solar panels collect energy for the 1500 kilos of batteries that power this houseboat.

-In case the sun does not provide enough power recharging can be done by shore power outlets or using the 18 kW generator on board.
-‘Boathome’ has a sewage treatment system that helps watercourse safe and a filter system to make drinkable water from the river.
+In case the sun does not provide enough energy, recharging can be done by using power outlets on shore or using the 18 kW generator on board.
+Boathome has a sewage treatment system that keeps rest water, that is discharged into the waterways, clean and a filter system to make drinkable water from the river.

-The first prototype took her team 9 months to complete but the duration will be cut down to 6 months for following orders.
-That is still quite a time to wait, but the good news is that you have enough time to study and get your driving permit.
-Because you will need it when drive your own ‘Boathome’ over the river.
+The first prototype took her team 9 months to build.
+But the time needed to build new orders will be reduced to 6 months, so that is a 33% gain, not bad.
+But that is nonetheless still quite some time be waiting.
+The good news is however, that you will have enough time to study and get your boat driving permit.
+Because it is required when driving your own Boathome over the river.

 Sizes and rates

-‘Boathome’ has been working on different potential proposals such as normal floating homes in Germany, a floating working space in Nantes, France and a floating restaurant in Dubai.
+Boathome has been working on different types of floating structures such as normal floating homes in Germany, a floating working space in Nantes, France and a floating restaurant in Dubai.

 Both the size and level of finishing can be adjusted to the demands of the buyer.

-The captains seat is located at the end of the living room table - without the best place aboard if you want to be in charge of your next destination.
+The captains seat is located at the end of the living room table - without a doubt the best place on board if you want to be in charge of your next destination.

 PHOTO IMPRESSION OF THE BOATHOME HOUSEBOAT